AlienLemon117/mtFFPECleaner/README.md

 # mtFFPECleaner
 A program to remove false-positive mutations in mitochondrial DNA from FFPE samples

 ## Getting Started
 mtFFPECleaner is written in python
 - Python 3.8+
-- 必需库：pysam, pandas, scikit-learn, numpy
+- Dependencies：pysam, pandas, scikit-learn, numpy

 ### Installing
 ```shell